 Refer to Section 5.3 for additional information on this policy.
-The Company holds memberships of the following organisations:
+The Company holds memberships of the following organisations:-

-- Australian Finance Industry Association (AFIA); - Financiers Association of Australia Limited; - Australian Finance Group (AFG); - Finance Brokers Association of Australia (FBAA); - Australian Financial Complaints Authority (AFCA) External Dispute Resolution; and - Provincial Finance Group.
+- Australian Finance Industry Association (AFIA); - Finance Brokers Association of Australia (FBAA); - Australian Financial Complaints Authority (AFCA) External Dispute Resolution; and - Provincial Finance Group.

-Insurance broking services include insurance on home and contents, motor vehicles, boats, caravans, business, rural, public liability, professional indemnity, personal risk insurance, green slips, earthmoving, heavy haulage and buses.
+Insurance broking services include insurance on home and contents, motor vehicles, boats, caravans, business, rural, public liability, professional indemnity, personal risk insurance, earthmoving, heavy haulage and buses.

-The insurance division has access to the majority of the leading insurance companies and is a member of:
+The insurance division has access to the majority of the leading insurance companies and is a member of:-